denisidoro/reseau/README.md

 - `TOP_DOWN` (default): the dispatch will possibly reduce the state of the root node and will be propagated to child nodes downstream.

 ## Controller types
-- `Controller`: simple, stateless, has no view
+- `Controller`: simple, stateless, it has no view;
-- `StoreController`: stateful, has no view
-- `ViewController`: stateless, represents a view with a view binder and a view model
+- `ViewController`: stateless, it represents a view with a view binder and a view model;
-- `ViewStoreController`: same as above, but stateful
+- `ViewStoreController`: same as above, but stateful;
-- `HolderController`: stateless by default, has helper methods to find controllers in a graph by name and should only be used as a root controller
+- `RootController`: stateless by default, it can represent the state of your activity in a single object tree.

 ## What about all those redux libraries I know and love?
 RxJava operators like *map()*, *filter()*, *debounce()*, *combineLatest()* or *distinctUntilChanged()* can replace some libraries such as *reselect* or *redux-debounce*.